-\textit{5) \textbf{ Usability - Highly Automated Development Tools: }} Highly automated development tools are implemented for the automated generation and documentation of OpenAPI-compliant REST APIs of both Web2 and Web3 registries.
-This significantly improves the efficiency of programming by sharing the same development workflows and schema formats between Web2 and Web3.
-As the 1st, 2nd, and 4th interviewees gave positive feedback by stating ``\textit{Automated development tools significantly reduce the programmers' workload and has almost become a must-use tool during the current workflow.}''.
+\textit{5) \textbf{ Usability - highly automated development tools: }} Highly automated development tools are implemented to generate and document OpenAPI-compliant REST APIs of both Web2 and Web3 registries.
+This significantly improves programming efficiency by sharing the same development workflows and schema formats between Web2 and Web3.
+As the 1st, 2nd, and 4th surveyees gave positive feedback by stating ``\textit{Automated development tools significantly reduce the programmers' workload and has almost become a must-use tool during the current workflow.}''.

-\textit{6) \textbf{Completeness - Sufficient Decentralization with Robust Data Privacy and Governance: }} The interviewees satisfy the framework \textsc{WebttCom} and the use case in regard to achieving sufficient decentralization level while ensuring strong data privacy and governance; as the first interviewee stated ``\textit{The framework appears to be covering most perspectives including the access control, data privacy, data governance, user management, connections to existing SaaS, and development productivity.}''.
+\textit{6) \textbf{Completeness - sufficient decentralization with robust data privacy and governance: }} The surveyees satisfy the framework \textsc{WebttCom} and the use case regarding achieving sufficient decentralization level while ensuring strong data privacy and governance; as the first surveyee stated ``\textit{The framework appears to be covering most perspectives including the access control, data privacy, data governance, user management, connections to existing SaaS, and development productivity.}''.
 This is done by successfully applying the flexible access control in a decentralized manner, i.e., smart contracts on the Hyperledger Fabric.
 Robust data privacy and governance can thus be offered to ensure secure and transparent data management while fostering trust among participants in a distributed and tamper-resistant manner.